-The first solo album by George Micheal was entitled Faith.
+George's first solo album was entitled Faith.
 That album produced the first single also entitled "Faith".
-George wanted to have an more adult persona.
-The song reached number one in America and was the best selling song in America in 1988.
+George wanted to have a more adult persona.
+The song reached number one in America and was the best-selling song in America in 1988.
 In the video he is playing a guitar but he said he didn’t know how to play the guitar and was totally faking it.
 He just wanted to look more macho.
-The song has that early rock sound to it, you can’t help but think of Elvis whether hearing the song or seeing the video.
+The song has that early rock sound to it, and you can’t help but think of Elvis whether hearing the song or seeing the video.
 It is a very catchy song.

 Another great song to come from the album Faith was "Father Figure".
 It was released in 1988 and it too reached number one.
 The music video is about a relationship between a cab driver and a model.
 George loved to perform this song at his concerts.
 The lyrics sound a bit obsessive and like there may be a bit of an age difference between them, but that is speculation.
 One thing the song has a hauntingly beautiful sound to it.

 The album Faith produced another masterpiece with the song "One More Try".
 It too reached number one, and it is easy to see why.